 Extracting the Wine & Aging It

 Extract the clear liquid to another dark color bottle and cap it.
 We can now begin counting the age of the wine.
 The more aged it is, the better the taste.
-The end product could hover around 10-15% ABV.
+The end product alcohol level could hover around 10-15% ABV.

 You could bury the bottle under ground where it's a bit moist and cool (around the 20C / 68F).
 On some occasions, take some out and treat your friends our special loved ones.
 It will taste absolutely incredible.
 Sweet, fruity, light and very refreshing.